kinecosystem/kin-website-docs/docs/how-it-works.md

 There are two other types of Kin accounts, intended for technical purposes:
 * Operational account
 This account signs Create Account transactions, whitelist Send Kin transactions and stores Kin for paying rewards to users.
+Just like user accounts, this account has its own keypair, stored on the developer’s backend server.
 * Cold-storage account
-This account is used for storing large amounts of Kin offline, receiving KRE rewards and replenishing the operational account
+This account is used for storing large amounts of Kin offline, receiving KRE rewards and replenishing the operational account.

 Just like user accounts, each of these accounts has its own keypair, stored on the developer’s backend server.
 ### Creating an Account